-These Healthy Crispy Peanut Butter Cups are a lighter version of your favorite classic peanut butter cups.
-Made with dark chocolate, creamy natural peanut butter and crunchy cereal – they’re an easy and delicious gluten free treat everyone will love!
+These Healthy Crispy Peanut Butter Cups are a lighter version of your a classic peanut butter cup.
+Made with dark chocolate and creamy peanut butter.
+They’re an easy and delicious gluten free treat everyone will love!
 This post is sponsored by Organic Traditions.

 For as long as I can remember, I have LOVED peanut butter cups.
 They’ve been my favorite candy since I was a little kid, and I’m pretty sure I’ll never grow out of the chocolate peanut butter combo.
 (Who else is with me?!)
 There is something about salty peanut butter combined with smooth chocolate that is just oh-so irresistible, right??

 My love of peanut butter cups started with plain reese’s but as I’ve gotten older, I’m really not a huge fan of milk chocolate.
 To me, the taste of dark chocolate is just richer + better.
 Dark chocolate peanut butter cups are not nearly as common as their milk chocolate counter parts, but Trader Joe’s does make pretty darn delicious Dark Chocolate Peanut Butter Cups.
 I usually don’t buy them simply because I have almost NO will power and find myself eating nearly the entire container… oops!